Top 5 Best Strafford County Public High Schools (2025)

-The top ranked public high schools in Strafford County, NH are Oyster River High School, Dover Senior High School and Cocheco For The Arts.
+The top ranked public high schools in Strafford County, NH are Oyster River High School, Nute High School and Dover Senior High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Strafford County, NH public high school have a Graduation Rate of 85%, which is less than the New Hampshire average of 87%.
+Strafford County, NH public high school have a Graduation Rate of 87%, which is equal to the New Hampshire average of 87%.

 Location